 Notional Unit Price Support Items

-Changes have been made to how a number of Support Items are now claimed.
-Many Support Items that previously did not have a Price Limit have a Unit Price of $1 and are referred to as 'Notional Unit Price' Support Items in the Price Guide and Support Catalogue.
+Changes have been made to how a number of Support Items in the NDIS Pricing Arrangements and Price Limit Updates - 2021/22 Price Guide are now claimed.
+Many Support Items that previously did not have a Price Limit, now have a Unit Price of $1 and are referred to as 'Notional Unit Price' Support Items in the NDIS Price Guide and Support Catalogue.

 Audience: Authorised Representatives, Finance Team, Team Leaders